Australian rules football in New Zealand: Exhibition matches

-International Success
+International success

 In the inaugural Australian Football International Cup in 2002, New Zealand finished 3rd.

 In 2003, local Aussie Rules convert Nick Evans debuted for the famous All Blacks rugby union side against England.

 Since 2004, there have been talks of a New Zealand Australian Football League franchise or club relocation as a possible expansion plan for the league.
 New Zealand fields teams in several Australian competitions in other football codes including the National Rugby League and A-League.

 The country came to be regarded as an Australian state by the Australian Football League's international development department.

 2005 was a huge year for Australian Football in New Zealand.
 The national team, the Falcons defeated Papua New Guinea to win the International Cup and were later invited to send a team to the Australian Country Championships.

 2006 saw the first-ever live regular season AFL matches on television, which were shown by SKY Network Television.

 In November 2008, 17-year-old Liam Ackland was invited to the AIS/AFL academy.

 The Hawthorn Football Club, which had been involved in New Zealand since about 2004 and at one point in 2009 had 3 players from New Zealand on its senior list, stepped up its involvement in 2009 with development funding to set up a school competition, the "Hawks Cup", for recruiting and talent identification.

 The sport boomed at junior levels after approved by the New Zealand Secondary Sports Council.
 Kurt Heatherley of Tauranga accepted an AFL scholarship in 2010.

 2016 saw the successful introduction of a high-level four-team national competition, featuring a national draft with games played out of North Harbour stadium.

-In 2021 All Blacks Will Jordan expressed an interest in trialling with an AFL club, describing it as a "a cool game to watch", Jordie Barrett admitted he's a fan, describing it as a "cool sport".
+In 2021 All Blacks Will Jordan expressed an interest in trialling with an AFL club, describing it as "a cool game to watch", Jordie Barrett admitted he's a fan, describing it as a "cool sport".

+According to New Zealand's national sports census in 2023, the sport does not make the top 86 sports by participation and ceased being played in schools in 2022.

 Participation

+The last reported participation figures were from 2021 after the programs were severely impacted by the COVID-19 Pandemic.
+According to KiwiKick, the game was introduced to were 4,557 children, down by over 20,000.

 In 2007 New Zealand had around 600 senior players.
 In 2010, the AFL hoped to increase registered secondary school participants with the introduction of in-school programs.
 This introduction was highly successful and at the end of 2012, 25,000 Kiwikick participants had been recorded.

-By 2016 the number of registered participants had increased to 35,000.
+By 2010 the number of registered participants had increased to 35,000.